adjtomo/seisflows/docs/index.rst

 A 3D Cartesian checkerboard example is available `here <http://tigress-web.princeton.edu/~rmodrak/3dElastic>`_.

 A 3D global 1-chunk example is available `here <http://tigress-web.princeton.edu/~rmodrak/ExamplesGlobal>`_.
 Please note, the compressed archive for this example is very large (> 0.5 GB).
+[No longer available because of file size.]

 At a minimimum, one processer is required for the 2D Marmousi examples, 16 processors are required for the 3D Cartesian example, and 64 processors are required for the global 1-chunk example.
 See `here <http://seisflows.readthedocs.org/en/latest/manual/manual.html#system-configuration>`_ for more information about running inversions in parallel.

+Note: File hosting services are provided by my alma mater.
+The download server may become temporarily unavailable due to system maintenance or permanently unavailable due to expiration of my account.

 Examples: Available Locally